Behavioral Health Counselor Trainee Program

 Behavioral Health services are provided by multidisciplinary teams which may include clinical social workers, clinical counselors, marriage and family therapists, psychologists, developmental-behavioral pediatricians, psychiatrists and nurses.

-During the practicum, trainees are expected to be on-site 10 hours per week for 100 hours total throughout the semester.
-During the internship, trainees will be on-site 20 hours per week for a total of 600 hours over two semesters.
-Opportunities to extend the internship for an additional semester are available.
-Trainee schedules can be coordinated between the hours of 8 a.m. and 8 p.m., Monday through Friday.
+Trainees must commit to a placement of at least three semesters.
+During the practicum, they are expected to be on-site 10 hours per week, for a total of 100 hours.
+During the internship, trainees will be on-site 20 hours per week, for a total of 600 hours.
+Internships may be extended for an additional semester.
+Depending on the home clinic placement, schedules are generally arranged between 8 a.m. and 8 p.m., Monday through Friday.

 Faculty